Project Onboarding: 4 Steps to Introduce Your Team to a New Project

 What is project onboarding?

-Project onboarding is the process of enrolling resources to the project.
-The goal is to make sure that everyone involved in the project understands its business objectives and requirements, knows their role and the expected outcome of the project itself.
+Project onboarding is the process of enrolling resources in the project.
+The goal is to make sure that everyone involved in the project understands its business objectives and requirements know their role and the expected outcome of the project itself.

 Steps for project onboarding success

-Now, as you know why it’s essential to onboard your resources properly while starting a project, let’s walk you through the process.
+Now, that you know why it’s essential to onboard your resources properly while starting a project, let’s walk you through the process.

 1. Make sure you have all information required to successfully onboard your team

-Materials you could need may be different depending of the project’s nature – is it the new project or an ongoing one?
+Materials you could need may be different depending on the project’s nature – is it a new project or an ongoing one?
 The list may include:

-Having a high level plan of the project may be helpful too, as it covers project’s goals, dependencies, available resources, timeline and budget.
+Having a high-level plan of the project may be helpful too, as it covers the project’s goals, dependencies, available resources, timeline and budget.

 2. Form a team

 Now, make sure that every team member you’ve chosen is officially booked for the project.
-If you have a resource management software, assign team members to track their time and workload later on.
+If you have an online calendar planner, assign team members to track their time and workload later on.

 3. Set up tools